rsalmond/TIL/thatscool.md

 # Cool Things

+## November 2025

+[fssh](https://github.com/Mister-leo/fssh) lets you use your mac touchid to unlock your ssh keys.

 ## October 2025

 [Granian](https://github.com/emmett-framework/granian) is a python application server that uses theads instead of preforked processes for workers.